-1. 4-H'er does \underline{not} have to be entered in the 4-H Food & Nutrition Project.

-2. Members may enter ONE entry in the Food & Nutrition Challenge Class.
+- 1. 4-H'er does not have to be entered in the 4-H Food & Nutrition Project. - 2.
+Members may enter ONE entry in the Food & Nutrition Challenge Class.
 This entry will not be counted in the total of Home Economics entries.
-Entry needs a 4-H entry tag for Challenge.

-3. This class will not require a learning card.
+Entry needs a 4-H entry tag for Challenge. - 3.
+This class will not require a learning goal card.
 Know your recipe and what you have learned by doing this recipe.
-You will evaluate your own first on texture, flavor, and appearance.

-4. Exhibit entry will be displayed on a firm disposable plate or flat cardboard labeled with a 4-H entry tag.
-Place food in plastic bag.
-5. The purpose of this contest is to use only the following recipe to make, bake, and present your best 3 Cinnamon Buns.
+You will evaluate your own first on texture, flavor, and appearance. - 4.
+Exhibit entry will be displayed on a firm disposable plate or flat cardboard labeled with a 4-H entry tag.
+Place food in plastic bag. - 5.
+The purpose of this contest is to use only the following recipe to make, bake, and present your 5 best Dutch Letters on a disposable plate.
 Be sure to use the ingredients listed.
-Do not substitute ingredients.

-6. Exhibits in this class are not eligible for Iowa State Fair.
+Do not substitute ingredients. - 6.
+Exhibits in this class are not eligible for Iowa State Fair.